qitianwu/NodeFormer/Readme.md

     propagation design of GNNs that only aggregates the embeddings of neighbored nodes.

 - **Linear Complexity w.r.t.
 Node Numbers**.
-The all-pair message passing on latent graphs that are optimized together only requires $O(N)$ complexity, empowered by our proposed ***kernelized Gumbel-Softmax operator***.
+The all-pair message passing on latent graphs that are optimized together only requires $O(N)$ complexity, empowered by our proposed ***kernelized Gumbel-Softmax message passing***.
 The largest demonstration of our model in our paper is the graph with
     2M nodes, yet we believe it can even scale to larger ones with the mini-batch partition.

 - **Efficient End-to-End Learning for Latent Structures**.
 The optimization for the latent structures is allowed